MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/scalable-customization-design/database-transactions.md

 While the kind of blocking in the previous example can be inconvenient in and of itself, this can also lead to more serious consequences when you consider that CDS for Apps is a platform that can process hundreds of concurrent actions.
 While holding a lock on an individual account record may have reasonably limited implications, what happens when a resource  is more heavily contested?

 For example, when each account is given a unique reference number it may lead to a single resource that is tracking the used reference numbers being blocked by every account creation process.
-If a lot of accounts are generated in parallel, overlapping requests will all need to access that auto numbering resource  and will block it until they complete their action.
+Let's call this an *auto-number* scenario.
+If a lot of accounts are generated in parallel, overlapping requests will all need to access that auto-numbering resource and will block it until they complete their action.
 The longer each account creation process takes, and the more concurrent requests there are, the more blocking occurs.

-While the first request to grab the auto number resource lock can easily be completed, the second request will need to wait for the first to complete before it can check what the next unique reference number is.
+While the first request to grab the auto-number resource lock can easily be completed, the second request will need to wait for the first to complete before it can check what the next unique reference number is.
 The third request will have to wait for both the first and second requests to complete.
 The more requests there are, the longer blocking will occur.
 If there are enough requests, and each request takes long enough, this can push the later requests to the point that they time out, even though individually they may complete correctly.

 ![blocking example](media/blocking.png)